 Get A Fire Safety Advisor For Your Brisbane Resort

 Brisbane resorts should have the best practice measures to ensure the safety of their Guest during an emergency.
-Resort owners and managers alike are responsible for fire protection and safety of the people in their premises.
-This responsibility comes in concurrence with the implementation of safety rules and guidelines that must be strictly adhered.
+Resort owners and managers alike are responsible for the fire protection and the safety of the people on their premises.
+This responsibility comes in concurrence with the implementation of safety rules and guidelines that must be strictly adhered to.
 A Fire Safety Advisor could assist in this.

 What Is A Fire Safety Advisor?

 A Fire Safety Advisor is a person who is trained to quickly evacuate a building during a fire or any emergency.
 The person you appoint as Fire Safety Advisor must have a Building Fire Safety Qualification which is current (issued within the last 3 years).
 Fire Safety Advisor must be familiar with the evacuation procedures in a building, and able to give evacuation instructions to all wardens in the building during an emergency.
 Reference link here https://www.wikihow.com/Practice-Fire-Safety.

 As the job title implies, the Fire Safety Advisor's main role is to render qualified advice to all managers and business owners on all applicable aspects of emergency procedures, from the preparation of fire evacuation and emergency plan, fire audit, fire inspection, and even post-emergency analysis.
 Due to the sheer gravity of the job of the Fire Safety Advisor, there are strict competency requirements that the Fire Safety Advisor is expected to meet:

 - PUAWER001B Identify, prevent, and report potential workplace emergency situations

 - PUAWER002B Ensure workplace emergency prevention procedures, systems, and processes are implemented